collapsed-stacks/atheism/questions/2182/is-science-the-religion-of-athiests.md

 - posted by: [Lauren Ipsum](https://stackexchange.com/users/-1/71-lauren-ipsum) on 2011-01-14
 - score: 2

-<p>Faith is "belief without proof."
-It's unfalsifiable.</p>
+Faith is "belief without proof."
+It's unfalsifiable.

-<p>Once you get verifiable evidence, something which can be repeated and tested, you're no longer talking about faith.
-You're talking about accepting facts. </p>
+Once you get verifiable evidence, something which can be repeated and tested, you're no longer talking about faith.
+You're talking about accepting facts.

-<p>Religion is a codification of faith &mdash; what you have to trust in <i>without</i> being able to prove it.
+Religion is a codification of faith &mdash; what you have to trust in <i>without</i> being able to prove it.
 That rules out science.
-Science is all about proving and disproving. </p>
+Science is all about proving and disproving.

-<p>Science is not a religion.
-It's a method for examining the world. </p>
+Science is not a religion.
+It's a method for examining the world.

 ## Answer 2185